Jairo Guedz

 Jairo Guedes Braga (born 25 November 1968), known professionally as Jairo Guedz, is a Brazilian guitarist and bassist, currently playing guitar for The Troops of Doom and The Southern Blacklist, and bass in a Metallica tribute band called Metallica Cover Brazil.

 He was the lead guitarist of the heavy metal band Sepultura from 1985 to 1987 and was part of the short lived project Guerrilha alongside Igor and Max Cavalera and Sílvio SDN of Mutilator.
 He also played with The Mist, Overdose and Eminence.

 Early life and influences

-Guedz was born on November 25, 1968 in João Monlevade, a municipality in the state of Minas Gerais.
+Guedz was born on November 25, 1968, in João Monlevade, a municipality in the state of Minas Gerais.
 He got into music at the age of 10, listening to records of Elvis Presley, and from there his musical interest lead him to explore hard rock and heavy metal.
-His musical idols include Serge Gainsbourg, Leonard Cohen, James Hetfield and Lou Reed.
+His musical influences include Serge Gainsbourg, Leonard Cohen, James Hetfield and Lou Reed.
 Guedz started playing music at the age of 15, inspired by bands like Motörhead, Slayer, Voivod, Sacrifice, Possessed and Celtic Frost.